Congresswoman says Trump told widow of fallen soldier 'he knew what he signed up for'

-(CNN)President Donald Trump told the widow of a US serviceman killed in the ambush in Niger that "he knew what he signed up for ... but when it happens it hurts," according to Rep. Frederica Wilson.
+(CNN)President Donald Trump told the widow of a US serviceman killed in the ambush in Niger that "he knew what he signed up for, but I guess it still hurt," according to Rep. Frederica Wilson.

 The body of Sgt.
 La David Johnson was returned home to the Miami area late Tuesday afternoon, with the plane receiving a water cannon salute as it arrived near the gate.

-Wilson said she listened to part of Trump's call with the family on speaker phone.
-Asked if she was sure the President said that, Wilson told WPLG, "Yeah, he said that.
+Asked earlier if she was sure the President said that, Wilson told CNN affiliate WPLG: "Yeah, he said that.
 You know, ... that is something that you can say in a conversation, but you shouldn't say that to a grieving widow.
 Everyone knows when you go to war you could possibly not come back alive, but you don't remind a grieving widow of that.
 That is so insensitive.
 So insensitive."

-Later Tuesday, Wilson repeated her description of Trump's comment to "CNN Tonight with Don Lemon."

 CNN asked the White House for comment.
 A White House official said, "The President's conversations with the families of American heroes who have made the ultimate sacrifice are private."

-Note: This story is breaking and being updated.